 VicTsing Hands-Free Driving Bluetooth FM Transmitter

-For less than $20 I purchased the VicTsing Bluetooth FM transmitter.
+For less than $20 I purchased the VicTsing Bluetooth FM transmitter (Amazon affiliate link).
 This little device plugs into the cigarette lighter and is easy to set up.
 Just turn it on, set it to pairing mode.
 Then go to the phone and pair it T26 (in my case).
 Once the device is paired with the phone, all I had to do was tune my car radio and the VicTsing transmitter to the same blank station (I used 88.6) and voila!
 I could make and answer calls from the transmitter.

 While the VicTsing worked as it should and everyone I spoke to on the phone through the transmitter said they heard me clearly without static.
 Unfortunately, on my side, my sound wasn’t as clear.
 There was low-key static.
 The static wasn’t bad enough to make me cut the phone call short, but it wasn’t something I wanted to deal with.
 Also, when I tested the device by listening to an audiobook, the sound wasn’t very full.
 The static might have been human error on my part so I don’t fully blame the device.

 The other problem I had with the device, and this isn’t the device’s fault either, is that the screen is too small for me.
 At my age, I need things large.
 That’s why I use the iPhone 6s Plus.
 It’s large enough for me to see what’s going on.
 The VicTsing’s screen was too small for me.
 The size of the screen coupled with the fact that I use it while driving is an accident waiting to happen in my opinion.